gunesevitan/cs/[Course] Applied Data Science with Python - University of Michigan/Course 1 - Introduction to Data Science in Python/README.md

-* ipynb files have notes and assignments from each week.
+* .ipynb files have notes, quiz answers and assignments from each week.

-* ipynb files may not be rendered fully because the kernel doesn't match.
+* .ipynb files may not be rendered fully because the kernel doesn't match.
 In that case paste the notebook link to https://nbviewer.jupyter.org/

 ------------------------------------------------------------